cloudflare/workers-docs/content/tooling/wrangler/configuration/environments.md

 #### Introducing Environments

 This `wrangler.toml` adds two environments to the base case.
-Note that you must provide a route/routes key for each environment.
+Note that you must provide a route/routes key for each environment if you are deploying to a custom domain.

 ```toml
 type = "webpack"